Kitware/geowatch/docs/getting_started_kubectl.rst

 This assumes you have aws setup.

+* `get started with aws <getting_started_aws.rst>`

 Install Kubernetes CLI
 ----------------------

+We summarize the `official kubectl install instructions <https://kubernetes.io/docs/tasks/tools/#kubectl>`_ here.
-This script will install the latest version of kubectl.
+The following is a script that will install the latest version of kubectl.

 .. code:: bash